wings3003/my-files/SQL basics 2.md

 To select current date use functions like CURDATE(), CURTIME() and NOW() <- for date time

 For more granular requirements we can use DAY(), DAYOFWEEK(), DAYOFYEAR()
-	DAY() is used for extracting the day on the month DAYOFWEEK() is used for day of the week
+	DAY() is used for extracting the numeric day on the month DAYOFWEEK() is used for day of the week
 	DAYOFYEAR() for day of the year
+	DAYNAME() for name of the day
-	WEEK() for wwek number of the year
+	WEEK() for week number of the year
 	MONTHNAME()is used for ane of the month

 to extract the info you need to pass the the correct arguments for the function